Offerings

 An Integrative Approach

-I take an integrative approach to therapy, drawing from psychodynamic, systemic, mindfulness, somatic, Jungian, and transpersonal modalities.
+I take an integrative approach to therapy, building a framework from Jungian, systemic, mindfulness, trauma-informed somatic, feminist, dialectical, and transpersonal modalities (more on these modalities below).
 Every session is tailored to your unique needs, blending practical tools with deeper insight work to help regulate emotions, improve relationships, process past experiences, and reconnect with your sense of self.

 Trauma-Informed Somatic Work

 Trauma often shows up as the past replaying itself in the present.
-In session, we work with the body as well as the mind, integrating Gestalt techniques, Jungian somatic approaches, and Polyvagal-informed practices to notice and release what has become “stuck.”
+In session, we work with the body as well as the mind, integrating somatic practices to notice and release what has become “stuck.”
 This allows you to process experiences safely, regulate the nervous system, and reclaim embodied presence.
-Rather than pathologizing trauma, we view it as a teacher—holding resilience and wisdom.
-In this work, the goal is to shed the sand and keep the gold.

 Skills & Behavioral Modalities (CBT + DBT)

-Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) provide practical tools for daily life.
+Cognitive Behavioral Therapy and Dialectical Behavior Therapy provide practical tools for daily life.
 CBT helps identify and shift unhelpful thought patterns, while DBT emphasizes emotional regulation, distress tolerance, and interpersonal effectiveness—helping you improve communication, set boundaries, and navigate conflict with more skill.
-These strategies complement deeper therapeutic exploration.
+These models are the gold standard for anxiety and depression alongside various diagnosis's.

 Ancient Body & Energy Healing

 These practices draw on sacred, time-honored traditions that connect body, mind, and spirit.
-Yogic movement, including Vinyasa and Ashtanga techniques, and Reiki energy work help regulate the nervous system, release tension, and restore balance.
-Integrated with trauma-informed and somatic approaches, these ancient practices provide a safe space to cultivate resilience, self-awareness, and embodied presence, supporting both healing and personal growth.
+Yogic movement, including Vinyasa and Ashtanga techniques, as well as Reiki, can help regulate the nervous system, release tension, and restore balance.
+Integrated with trauma-informed and somatic approaches, these energetic practices provide a safe space to cultivate resilience, self-awareness, and embodied presence, supporting both healing and personal growth.

 Common Challenges I Help With: